Skip To Main Content

 World Language

-Native speakers of a language may sign up for a World Language.
+Because the study of world language is sequential, a student must earn a passing grade to progress to the next level.
+Native speakers of a language may sign up for a world language.
 Many students may have speaking ability but few reading or writing skills.
 The teacher may administer a test to the native speaker at the beginning of the year to determine the appropriate level of study.

 906000—French I